mtn/ostep-notes/sources/concurrency.md

 Semaphores can be implemented with a lock, a condition variable, and a state variable.
 Basically, the entire `wait` and `post` operations are locked, ensuring they are updated atomically.

+## Common Concurrency Problems

+In general, concurrent programming is difficult.
+Concurrency bugs fall into two
+categories: _deadlock_ bugs and _non-deadlock_ bugs.

+### Non-deadlock Bugs

+There are two major non-deadlock bugs: _atomicity violation_ bugs and _order violation_ bugs.

+- _Atomicity-violation bugs_ arise when we embed incorrect assumptions about operation atomicity into our code.
+For example, if we check is a value is non-null and then do something else, but change it's value to null in another thread, we'd have an atomicity violation (because the thread that checks and then uses the value could be preempted after checking and before using).
+It's straightforward to fix these bugs with locks.

+- _Order-violation bugs_ arise when we embed incorrect order assumptions.
+For example, a thread might be preempted before it finishes initializing a value, causing a null pointer dereference in another thread.
+These bugs can generally be fixed using a combination of condition variables and locks (ex. sleep till initialization is done).

+### Deadlock Bugs

+Deadlock related bugs arise when all of the following conditions hold:

+- _Mutual exclusion_: threads claim locked resources
+- _Hold-and-wait_: threads claim resources and hold them while they wait for other to become available
+- _No preemption_: once something grabs a lock, it holds it indefinitely
+- _Circular wait_: there's a circular chain of resources, with each holding resources that are being requested by their successor (like the dining philosophers problem)

+Thus, to avoid deadlock bugs we can focus on resolving _any_ of these problems:

+- _Circular wait_: we can impose total or (carefully constructed) partial orderings.
+Imposing a linear ordering guarantees no cycles, but relies on the programmers to get right.
+- _Hold-and-wait_: we can make lock-grabbing atomic, using a global lock.
+This decreases concurrency though.
+- _No preemption_: we want to deal with this problem, indirectly, because often when we're trying to acquire a lock we're holding one or more others.
+Thus, we don't want to end up going to sleep while waiting for the lock.
+This problem is solved with `try_lock`, which tries to acquire the lock, and returns an error if it fails.
+This allows us to avoid situations where one lock tries to acquire two locks, gets the first, but fails to acquire the second (which is being held by another thread, which is waiting for the first lock).
+- _Mutual exclusion_: removing mutual exclusion is generally fairly difficult, and the idea behind _lock-free data structures_.
+Generally, more powerful hardware instructions are used in such a way that data races aren't possible, at the cost of increased implementation difficulty.

+### Avoidance via Scheduling

+A cool (but not very practical) idea is to avoid deadlock by scheduling in such a way that code that acquires the same locks isn't not scheduled to run at the same time.
+The performance penalty is can be high though, since code is made significantly less concurrent.
+More importantly, it requires global information about lock holding behavior that isn't generally known ahead of time.

+### Detect-and-Recover

+A final approach is to run code that can deadlock, but setup mechanisms to detect when it occurs and restart the system (doing whatever cleanup is necessary beforehand).